MelissaMMDP/web-brownie/README.md

 ## The approach

 This code base is an ongoing project that has evolved over several builds and closely follows the [Angular Style Guide](https://github.com/johnpapa/angular-styleguide) recommended by AngularJS.
-Next steps for this build are to incorporate unit testing and, if applicable, a MongoDB data store.
+Next steps for this build are to incorporate E2E tests and, if applicable, a MongoDB data store.

 ## See it in action